-Yearlong Pacing plans are utilized at each grade level.
+Yearlong pacing plans are utilized at each grade level.
 Grade level teams collaborate to develop a yearlong plan to meet expected learning results, identify priority standards, assess student needs, and align lessons to the school calendar.
 Case managers and interventionists collaborate with classroom teachers to ensure that their supports and programs have minimal impact on classroom instruction.
 The classroom teachers work with the specialists to determine the schedule.
 These programs include: special education pullout and push in model, reading intervention pullout supports, and English language development pullout during non core subject instruction and push in support during ELD time or during core academic instruction.
 All ELD supports are directed by a certificated staff member to ensure that students have access to interventions in the classroom and additional supports when needed and prescribed by the classroom teacher.
+With a focus toward common planning and intervention times, there is a strong need for a master schedule to incorporate all areas.